alfred4ibmOrg/ACE4MAG/Datapower/Lab3/README.md

 ![](./images/DP-LAB3-00057.png)

 **62.**	Click on the **‘+’** button to add a new action.
+(IGNORE the BOX NAMED "CONVERT" IN THE IMAGE BELOW)
 ![](./images/DP-LAB3-00062.png)

 **63.**	In the Actions section, click on the **Transform** icon.